anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The {{?RFC8520}} mechanism uses more bytes, but is also not translateable easily to CBOR.

 As the Voucher Request artifact is created by augment on the voucher artifact, any extension defined for the voucher is also valid for Voucher Requests.

+## Manufacturer Private extensions

+In addition to the above described extensions mechanism, a manufacturer might need to communicate content in the voucher (or in the voucher-request), which are never subject to standardization.
+While they can use the mechanism above, it does require allocation of a SID in order to do minimal sized encoding.
+Note that {{RFC9148}} does not require use of SIDs.

+Instead, a manufacturer MAY use the manufacturer-private leaf to put any content they wish.
+In CBOR serialization, if a map is used, then it will be subject to delta encoding, so use of this leaf requires that the content are bstr-encoded {{RFC8949, Section 3.1}} (Major type 2).
+In JSON serialization, delta-encoding does not get in the way, and the manufacturer MAY use any encoding that is convenient for them, but base64URL encoding {{?RFC4648, Section 5}} is RECOMMENDED.

 # Voucher Request Artifact {#voucher-request}